 Creative interventions to assess and treat school refusal

-This webinar will present innovative assessment and treatment interventions for school refusal.
-The most efficacious treatment for school refusal in the research is cognitive behavioral therapy (CBT).
+This training will present innovative assessment and treatment interventions for school refusal.
+In research, the most efficacious treatment for school refusal is cognitive behavioural therapy (CBT).
 This approach is enhanced by integrating engaging activities so that children will more readily participate in treatment and learn key skills.

 Through case examples, activity demonstrations, and experiential exercises, this three-hour webinar will combine theoretical material with hands-on therapeutic techniques.
-Interventions will be geared to children aged 4 to 12.
+Interventions will be geared toward children aged 4 to 12.

 - List the most common factors underlying school refusal